Monday, May 3, 2021

 A World Of Bird Watching

-The walk-through aviaries are organized by continents.
-While some birds were in caged areas, a large part of the park features spacious netted aviaries which allow you to walk through the bird habitat -- and also take photos without an obstructed view.
+The walk-through aviaries are organized by continent.
+While some birds were in caged areas, a large part of the park features spacious netted aviaries that allow you to walk through the bird habitat -- and also take photos without an obstructed view.

 Keep up with the latest.
 Follow us on Instagram!